holidays/holidays/README.md

 ### How to contribute

-To make changes to any of the definitions, edit the YAML files under the 'data' directory only.
+To make changes to any of the definitions, edit the YAML files under the 'definitions' directory only.
 These YAML files are read by the 'generate' rake target and the final definition files are created automatically.
 Don't directly edit any other files.

 Tests are also allowed at the end of the YAML files.
 Please add tests.
 PRs will not be accepted unless there are tests proving that the new definitions work.